Thinking about taking the plunge and applying for Camp America but have questions? Here are some of our most frequently asked Qs:

 Is there an application deadline?

-Applications for the 2018 will open august 1.
-The online applications will remain open until the end of March 2018.
+Applications for 2018 will open August 1.
+The online applications will remain open until the 30th, April 2018.
 While there seems to be a lot of time between now and then, it is best to think about submitting your application sooner rather than later.
 This will give you more time to be considered by Camp Directors in the United States for a placement at their summer camps.
+If you're looking to apply for our 2019 season, our applications will open around mid-July.

 Do I have the skills to apply for Camp America?